-It seems like in this coronavirus pandemic, there’s a bit of a baking epidemic.
+It seems like in this coronavirus pandemic, there’s a bit of a baking epidemic in addition to all the pandemic stress.
 Flour, sugar and other baking needs have never been so low — even at the holidays, the only other time of year so many people seem to care to bake from scratch.
 What can you do if you can’t find flour, whole wheat or otherwise, in the store?
 Even buying online isn’t working at this point, and if you care about whole grain flour baking, you know you need freezer space.

 The problem is I’m noticing that a lot of people are baking with white flour and white sugar.
 I was even in a store a few weeks into this whole quarantine thing and noticed that cake mixes, frosting and colorful bling for the tops of cupcakes were in very short supply.
 To me, these are not vital necessities.

 Here’s how to How to be Eco-Friendly during a crazy time like this!

 I understand parents are probably trying to keep things fun and give their kids something to do, but it’s killing me that we are still feeding them so much sugar, even though they are completely in our control.
 We often complain as real foodies about the amount of sugar given to our kids at school, church functions, libraries, sporting events, etc.

 I’m hoping it’s not the real foodies buying the cake mixes, but it still makes me sad.

 If we’re cooking at home, we really should be baking from scratch.
 But let’s think about whole-grain flours, sourdough, sprouting legumes, and nourishing traditional techniques.

 A reader recently pointed out a problem with whole grain baking and preparedness together.
 We know that once a whole grain is pulverized into a flour, it immediately begins going rancid.

 Whole-grain flour has a very short shelf life and should be frozen if not used right away.
 Buying an extra freezer just for your whole-grain flour is not a very economical way to have a preparedness mindset.